 Copyright © Nucleus Medical Media, Inc.

-Hydronephrosis is caused by one of two problems in the urinary system:
+Hydronephrosis is caused by one of 2 problems in the urinary system:

 Factors that may increase your chance of hydronephrosis include:

 Hydronephrosis may or may not cause any symptoms.
 If symptoms occur, they may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It may include a pelvic or rectal exam to feel for blockages.
 You may be referred to a urologist and/or nephrologist for further diagnosis and treatment.

 Your bodily fuids may be tested.
 This can be done with:

 Imaging tests may be done to evaluate the urinary system.
 This can be done with:

 A catheter may be inserted into the bladder to drain excess urine from the kidney.
 Some causes of hydronephrosis may also be managed with observation, such as pregnancy and kidney stones.

 Treatment options include: